Home / Clientside & SDKs

 Layout

-The layout of the payment card fields is up to you.
+The layout of payment card fields is up to you.
 Highnote will inject iframes into the provided container elements.
-The iframes will inherit the width of the container and you can also set the height to accommodate your UI as needed.
+The iframes will inherit the width of the container.
+You can also set the height to accommodate your UI as needed.

 Styling